dayarthvader/message_processor/docs/system_design.md

 1. Scaling issue - when the system is under load with messages of varying sixes, we can potentially exhaust the memory if we don't limit the number messages or number of concurrent clients.
 2. The clients expect synchronised communication, it will the system in indeterminate state if the worker threads send the response to the clients just after righting to the queue, this is not what is expected or we have to have another synchronisation mechanism between worker threads and file writer thread.

-    This approach can be considered a candidate design with the above identified limitations.
+<b> This approach can be considered a candidate design with the above identified limitations. </b>

 ### Option 4.
 Multi-threaded with workers writing to temporary files and offloading the concatination of the files to single thread.
 This approach removes to need for the in-memory container and instead relies on the operating systems filesystem to acheive lazy processing of the messages.
 This approach eliminates all the synchronisation issues and thus enabling use to scale the system linearly.
 The worker threads can close the files once they are done writing.